-When the real-time security constrained economic dispatch (RT SCED) solution does indicate a shortage of reserves, it should be used in calculating real-time prices.
+When the real-time security constrained economic dispatch (RT SCED) solution indicates a shortage of reserves, it should be used in calculating realtime prices and those prices should be applied to the market interval for which RT SCED calculated the shortage.
 There are significant issues with operator discretion and reluctance to approve RT SCED cases indicating shortage of reserves, and in using these cases to calculate prices.
 While it is appropriate for operators to ensure that cases that use erroneous inputs are not approved and not allowed to set prices, it is essential that operator discretion not extend beyond what is necessary and that operator discretion not prevent shortage pricing when there are shortage conditions.
 There are also issues with the alignment of SCED cases used for resource dispatch and the SCED cases used to calculate real-time prices.
 PJM should fix its current operating practices and ensure transparency regarding approval of SCED cases for resource dispatch and pricing so that market participants can have confidence in the market design to produce accurate and efficient price signals.
 These issues are even more critical now that PJM settles real-time energy transactions on a five minute basis.